eeditiones/teipublisher-docker-compose/README.md

 Once you have root access to your server, ssh into it and clone the docker compose configuration repository.

-For security reasons we always hide eXist-db and TEI Publisher behind a proxy.
-The proxy redirects incoming requests to the configured services and blocks everything else.
 Configuring the server requires four steps:

 1. modify `docker-compose.yml` to set the domain name and root path
 2. enable the HTTP proxy configuration